Lithl/fimpp-ts/README.md

 * `--no-typescript`: do not leave any Typescript files behind (not recommended without `--javascript`).
 Typescript files will still be generated, they will simply be deleted after the compiler has finished its job.
+* `--preserve-comments`: Comments in the FiM++ source will be preserved in the output.
 * `-v` or `--verbose`: produce additional output when running the compiler.
 * `-h` or `--help`: display command-line instructions for compiler.